Workplace Violence Policy

 Workplace Violence Prevention Program

-The College has a written workplace violence prevention program that includes:
+The University has a written workplace violence prevention program that includes:

 a definition of workplace violence.